denda0duong/image-csv-chatbot/README.md

 - 💬 Ask clear, specific questions
 - 🖼️ Use high-quality images for better analysis
 - 📝 Provide context in your prompts when uploading images
+- � For plots, specify chart type and data columns clearly
+- 🎨 Request specific plot customizations (colors, labels, titles)
-- 🔄 Start a new conversation with "Clear Chat History" for fresh context
+- �🔄 Start a new conversation with "Clear Chat History" for fresh context

 ### Key Features